 Marlin avoided her eyes.
 “I need the same thing that everyone needs when they come here.”

 “We can certainly help you with that, but would you please come to my office so we can talk?”

-With an uneasiness in his voice, he said, “I didn’t think you ever wanted to talk to me again.”
+With an uneasiness in his voice, he said, “I didn’t think you ever wanted to speak to me again.”

 Abbey gently said, “Mr. Lucas, I said you weren’t welcome here until you changed your attitude.
 I think that change is obvious.
 Please come in so we can talk.”

 They both took a seat and an awkward silence settled over the room.
 After a short time, Marlin said, “I’m sorry I showed up here.
 I just didn’t know where else to turn.”

 Abbey tried not to stare, but this man did resemble the individual who yelled at her in this same room.
 “Mr. Lucas, I realize it’s none of my business, but if you would like to talk about why you needed to come here, I am willing to listen.”

 Marlin had intended to come in, get some food, and leave as quickly as possible, but he knew that Abbey was the most compassionate person he’d ever met and that if anyone would care about him it would be her.

 Marlin painfully shifted in his seat, keeping one hand on his walker.
 “I don’t expect you to be nice to me.
 Not after the way I treated you.”

 Abbey believed it was a foolish waste of time and effort to hold a grudge.
 “That is all in the past.
 Let’s start fresh.”